corda/corda-docs-portal/content/en/docs/corda-os/4.8/api-states.md

 ```

 The interface takes a type parameter `T`, which represents the fungible item.
 This should describe
-the basic type of the asset e.g. GBP, USD, oil, shares in company <X>, etc. and any additional metadata (issuer, grade,
+the basic type of the asset - for example, GBP, USD, oil, or shares in company <X>, and any additional metadata (issuer, grade,
 class, etc.).
 An upper-bound is not specified for `T` to ensure flexibility.
 Typically, a class would be provided that
 implements *TokenizableAssetInfo* so the item can be easily added and subtracted using the `Amount` class.